cellwebb/criteria-anyship-template/TEMPLATE.md

 - Use HTTPS for all API requests
 - Keep dependencies updated regularly with `make check-deps`

+### Continuous Integration

+This template includes GitHub Actions workflows for continuous integration:

+- Automatic TypeScript type checking
+- Markdown linting and validation
+- Dependency checks
+- Security vulnerability scanning
+- Build verification

+To customize the CI workflow:

+1. Edit the configuration in `.github/workflows/ci.yml`
+2. Add additional test steps as needed
+3. Configure notifications or integration with other services

 ## Troubleshooting

 ### Common Issues